tribesonecommunity/discord-bots/README.md

 # To-do list

+- Buffer voters into queue when vote succeeds?
+- Give queuers a chance to del when vote succeeds?

 Feel free to help out!

-- Add map to games
 - Surface current map, next map, vote status in status and game history
 - Update migration to rename / alter column rather than drop/replace: `alembic/versions/20220103111554_fdb66df22216_add_rated_and_unrated_trueskill.py`
 - Mark mock games as mock games for easier deletion